 For immediate release: Deadly Bread

-(ACPA-Houston, TX) To the delight of interior designers and architects nationwide, iconoclast and famous atheist Christopher Hitchens, had a last minute deathbed conversion.
-"It was truly beautiful to be there when it happened," said Doctor Stephen Morton, a specialist at a Houston area hospice where Hitchens fought against a deadly illness.
+(ACPA-Houston, TX) It's official: iconoclast and famous atheist Christopher Hitchens had a last minute deathbed conversion.
+"It was quite a site to see it happen right there in front of us," said Doctor Stephen Morton, a specialist at a Houston area hospice where Hitchens fought against a deadly illness.

-Hitchens, known for antitheist books and an excellent command of the english language, became seriously ill after eating a piece of toast containing an image of the Virgin Mary.
-"The silliness of it all was rather overwhelming so I bought it on eBay and ate it," Hitchens explained to a fellow patient, who later admitted to being an undercover reporter from Interior Design Magazine.
-"Unfortunately too many people had handled the crusty relic and within a few hours I was retching.
-A week later I'm at death's door from the not so miraculous toast."
+Hitchens, known for anti-theist books and an excellent command of the English language, became seriously ill after eating a piece of toast containing an image of the Virgin Mary.
+"The silliness of it all was rather overwhelming so I bought it on eBay and ate it," Hitchens explained to a fellow patient, who later admitted to being an undercover reporter from the obscure publication Interior Design Magazine.
+"Unfortunately, too many people had handled the crusty relic and within a few hours I was retching.
+Now I'm at death's door from the not so miraculous toast."

-Described as Georgian style with post modern touches to round off the classical edges, the death bed conversion was completed with enthusiastic help from other patients and the night-shift staff.
-It includes comfortable seating for 4 visitors, a built in 38-inch LCD TV, microwave and a well-stocked mini-bar.
+Described as Georgian style with postmodern touches to round off the classical edges, the death bed conversion was completed with enthusiastic help from other patients and the night-shift staff.
+It includes comfortable seating for 4 visitors, a built in 42-inch LCD TV, microwave and a well-stocked mini-bar.
 "Yes, I know I shouldn't," said Hitchens, "but you only live once, no really you idiot, just once."

 Interior Design Magazine, expected to win a Pulitzer for breaking the story, finished on a cautionary note.
-"Hitchens was clearly invigorated after his conversion, but we think he might have started to annoy other patients with his continuous prompting that they should convert too.
-He should have stopped handing out leaflets in the hallway with the number of a designer other patients could call for guidance."
+"Hitchens was clearly invigorated after his conversion, but we think he might have started to annoy other patients with his continuous pushing that they needed to convert too."